timjgleeson/stylus-test-runner/Readme.md

 ### Install

-I will eventually publish to Npm, add to `package.json` using git url for now
+I will eventually publish to Npm, add git url to `package.json` for now

 ### Api